dockstore/dockstore-documentation/docs/dictionary.rst

 parameter file
 --------------
     A :ref:`dict JSON` or :ref:`dict YAML` file that describes the inputs to a workflow.
-This usually includes internal links, or links to data in a Google or S3 bucket.
+This usually includes internal links to files within the same source-control repository, or links to data in a Google or S3 bucket.